micstepanek/i3tags/README.md

 Coded with Python3, i3ipc and Qt5.

 Please see these tiny demonstration videos on YouTube.
-Play the first video 0.5 speed to see what is actually happening.
+You may like to play the first video 0.5 speed to see what is actually happening.

 https://www.youtube.com/watch?v=IL9t-gS0clM